-Section 303(a)(4) requires that States file a performance report with HHS describing the activities carried out, and inclusion of an assessment of the effectiveness of those activities in achieving the purposes of the grant.
-Section 303(a)(5) requires that the State file a report that contains a description of the activities carried out with funds expended for State administrative costs.
-A section of this performance report must be completed by each grantee or sub-grantee that performed the direct services contemplated in the State's application certifying performance of such services.
-State grantees should compile performance reports into a comprehensive report for submission.
+A performance report must be filed with HHS describing the activities carried out, and including an assessment of the effectiveness of those activities in achieving the purposes of the grant.
+A section of this performance report must be completed by each grantee or sub-grantee that performed the direct services contemplated in the application certifying performance of such services.
+Consortia grantees should compile performance reports into a comprehensive report for submission.

-The Performance Report should include the following data elements and narrative examples of the services that were provided:
+The Performance Report should include the following data elements:

-Funding-The total amount of the FVPSA grant funds awarded.
-The percentage of FVPSA funds as to total funding.
-The percentage of FVPSA funding used for shelters, and the percentage of funding used for related services and assistance.
+Funding-The total amount of the FVPSA grant funds awarded; the percentage of funding used for shelters, and the percentage of funding used for related services and assistance.

-Shelters-The total number of shelters and shelter programs (safe homes/ motels, etc.) assisted by FVPSA program funding.
+Shelters-The number of shelters and shelter programs (safe homes/motels, etc.) assisted by FVPSA program funding.
 Data elements should include:

-- The number of women sheltered. - The number of shelters in the State. - The number of safe houses and shelter alternatives in the State. - The number of non-shelter programs in the State. - The number of young children sheltered (birth-12 years of age). - The number of teenagers and young adults sheltered (13-18 years of age). - The number of men sheltered. - The number of elderly sheltered (55+ years of age). - The number of elderly provided non-shelter services. - The average length of shelter stay.

-- The number of women, children, teens, and others that were turned away because shelter was unavailable. - The number of women, children, teens, and others that were referred to other shelters due to a lack of space.
+- The number of shelters. - The number of women sheltered. - The number of young children sheltered (birth-12 years of age). - The number of teenagers and young adults (13-17 years of age). - The number of male victims sheltered. - The number of the elderly serviced. - The number of shelter nights of service provided for women, men and children. - The number of women, children, teens, and others that were turned away because shelter was unavailable.

-Types of individuals served (including special populations)-Record information by numbers and percentages against the total population served.
+Types of individuals served (including special populations)-Record information by total number served.
 Individuals and special populations served should include:

-- Racial identification;
+- The elderly.

-- Language (other than English);

-- Geographically isolated from shelter (urban or rural);

-- Persons with disabilities; and
+- Individuals with physical challenges.

 - Other special needs populations.
-Related services and assistance-List the types of related services and assistance provided to victims and their family members by indicating the number of women, children and men that have received services.
+Related services and assistance-List the types of related services and assistance provided to victims and their family members by indicating the number of women, children, and men that have received services.
 Services and assistance may include, but are not limited to, the following:

-- Individual counseling;
+- Individual counseling.

-- Group counseling;
+- Services to children.

-- Crisis intervention/hotline;
+- Crisis intervention/hotline.

-- Information and referral;
+- Information and referral.

-- Batterers support services;
+- Batterers support services.

-- Legal advocacy services;
+- Legal advocacy services.

-- Transportation;
+- Transportation.

-- Services to teenagers;
+- Services to teenagers.

-- Emergency child care;
+- Emergency child care.

-- Training and technical assistance;
+- Training and technical assistance.

-- Housing advocacy; and
+- Housing advocacy.

 - Other innovative program activities.
 Volunteers-List the total number of volunteers and hours worked.
+The performance report should include narratives of success stories about services provided and the positive impact on the lives of children and families.
+Examples may include the following:

+- An explanation of the activities carried out including an assessment of the major activities supported by the family violence funds; what particular priorities within the Tribe or Tribal organization were addressed; and what